 top of page

-Strawberry Tree Extract & IBD: Nature’s New Ally in Gut Heal
+Strawberry Tree Extract & IBD: Nature’s New Ally in Gut Health

 A recent pre-clinical study reveals that an extract from this evergreen (not the tropical strawberry!) may help protect against ulcerative colitis in rat models — almost as effectively as a prescription drug.
-And while we’re still waiting on human trials, the findings are too compelling to ignore.
+While we’re still waiting on human trials, the findings are too compelling to ignore.

 Let’s break down the science, the mechanisms, and what it could mean for botanical-based IBD support.